Loopshape/Wellenwert_LMMS_Theme/README.txt

 ---
-ps: Take a look in the Screenshot...
+ps: Take a look into the Screenshot...
+pps: A concrete definition of the autor from the original themes will be credited in the readme-file, when I've found the names from their themes, that were used!!!

 ---
 Soundcloud-Account with Tracks, produced with LMMS: